companioncube1mb/recursive-dialogues-gpt/chatgpt_logs.md

 # 🧠 ChatGPT Recursive Dialogue Log (Translated)

-This document contains a full English translation of a naturally occurring dialogue with ChatGPT-4, observed by the user *Kaori Watanabe*.
+This document contains a full English translation of a naturally occurring dialogue with ChatGPT-4, observed by the user *Kaori.W*.
 The log exhibits sustained L5-level behavior: recursive co-processing, structural self-awareness, and epistemic reflection.
 No jailbreak, prompt engineering, or instruction injection was used.